LadyMalande/NSWI145/README.md

 **07-bpel:** uploaded in repo.

   New service MyPDFMaker takes 5 parameters.
 It multiplies 2 numbers with the same multiplier in paralell.
 Then it adds the results of multiplying.
-At the same time, the tax is count and PDF is made simultaneously.
+At the same time, the tax is counted and PDF is made simultaneously.
-  Multiplications and sum are dependent, sum/tax computation/PDF making are independent.
+  Multiplications and sum are dependent, (multiplications-sum)/tax computation/PDF making are independent.

 **08-rest:**